Dress Shirt Styles & Fit Guide

 There has been a significant shift in dress shirt brands in the last decade and it is a great time to be a consumer of men’s fashion products, especially dress shirts.
 A dress shirt is a much simpler product than a suit.
-As a result, you see a lot more companies launching dress shirt brands, which has increased competition and provided a much larger selection.
+As a result, you see a lot more companies launching dress shirt brands, which has increased competition and provided a much larger selection of fit and size options.
+The increased competition has also driven price down.
 When I first launched this website several years ago, the only brands I mentioned were Brooks Brothers, Charles Tyrwhitt, Lands End and Paul Fredrick.
 There are a lot more companies to choose from now and a lot of considerations for the consumer to think about!
 If you’re looking for your next dress shirt, review the details below and feel free to reach out if you have any questions (click here for the contact section).

 The top six dress shirt brands:

 Charles Tyrwhitt dress shirts - click here for shirt link

 Brooks Brothers dress shirts - click here for shirt link

 The Tie Bar dress shirts - click here for shirt link

 Uniqlo shirts - click here for shirt link

 This top six list includes brands and types of dress shirts.
 There is a detailed explanation for each below.
 The key is reading the material in the above sections and determining what size, fit, and style is best for you.
 When it comes to these brands, there are a lot of options available.
 I would recommend focusing on what your primary use of the dress shirt is going to be, what options you want to have and what you're willing to spend.

 My ranking of theses dress shirts is based on my experience as a working professional and as an expert in men’s fashion (having grown my @DapperProfessional Instagram account to over 120,000 followers).
 Yes, I have worked with many of the brands on this list, but this is a non-sponsored list and truly my opinion as a consumer.